 You're in Vegas this weekend and you're ready to PAR-TAAAY.
 Of course The Strip immediately comes to mind, but if you haven't heard, Downtown Las Vegas is where you'll get a totally new experience.
-To get you familiar with what's happening in DTLV, take a shot at completing this DTLV Scavenger Hunt.
-With this list, you'll conquer East and West Downtown like a pro.

 1. Slide down the Shark Chute at the Golden Nugget